 On May 12, 2023, we entered into a securities purchase agreement (the "PIPE 1 SPA") with certain investors (the "PIPE 1 Purchasers"), pursuant to which we agreed to sell and issue 1,665,213 shares of our common stock in a private placement transaction (the "First Private Placement").
 The purchase price per share of common stock was \$20.00 per share.
 The initial closing of the First Private Placement occurred in May 2023 (the "PIPE 1 Initial Closing") subject to customary closing conditions.
 The total gross proceeds to us at the PIPE 1 Initial Closing from the First Private Placement are expected to be approximately \$33.3 million, including \$1.5 million from the cancellation of certain of our bridge loans and accrued interest.
-Two of the PIPE 1 Purchasers will, and are contractually obligated to, fund up to \$17.5 million of such PIPE 1 Purchasers' investment amounts following the PIPE 1 Initial Closing but no later than November 15, 2023.
-During the six months ended June 30, 2023, we received \$2.5 million of the committed amount of \$17.5 million, and subsequent to June 30, 2023, we received another \$2.5 million of the committed \$17.5 million.
-As of June 30, 2023, we sold 842,079 shares of our common stock under the PIPE 1 SPA resulting in gross and net proceeds to us of \$16.8 million and \$16.3 million, respectively.
+Two of the PIPE 1 Purchasers were contractually obligated to fund up to \$17.5 million of such PIPE 1 Purchasers' investment amounts following the PIPE 1 Initial Closing but no later than November 15, 2023.
+During the nine months ended September 30, 2023, we received \$6.0 million of the committed amount of \$17.5 million.
+As of September 30, 2023, we had sold 1,017,079 shares of our common stock under the PIPE 1 SPA resulting in gross and net proceeds to us of \$20.3 million and \$19.8 million, respectively.

 On June 9, 2023, we entered into another securities purchase agreement (the "PIPE 2 SPA", and, together with the PIPE 1 SPA, the "Purchase Agreements") with certain investors (the "PIPE 2 Purchasers"), pursuant to which we agreed to sell and issue 900,000 shares of our common stock in a private placement transaction (the "Second Private Placement", and, together with the First Private Placement, the "Private Placements").
 The purchase price per share of Common Stock was \$20.00 per share.
 The initial closing of this Second Private Placement occurred in June 2023 (the "PIPE 2 Initial Closing"), subject to customary closing conditions.
 The total gross proceeds to us from the Second Private Placement are expected to be approximately \$18.0 million.
-One of the PIPE 2 Purchasers will, and is contractually obligated to, fund up to \$12.5 million of such PIPE 2 Purchaser's investment amounts following the PIPE 2 Initial Closing, but no later than November 15, 2023.
-As of June 30, 2023, we sold 275,000 shares of our common stock under the PIPE 2 SPA resulting in gross and net proceeds to us of \$5.5 million and \$5.3 million, respectively.
+One of the PIPE 2 Purchasers was contractually obligated to fund up to \$12.5 million of such PIPE 2 Purchaser's investment amounts following the PIPE 2 Initial Closing, but no later than November 15, 2023.
+As of September 30, 2023, we had sold 275,000 shares of our common stock under the PIPE 2 SPA resulting in gross and net proceeds to us of \$5.5 million and \$5.3 million, respectively.